deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 ### Fine-tuning an existing OSS model

 **Approach**: We can use a smaller open source LLM and fine-tune it on a suitable dataset.
 For that purpose, we fine-tuned a number of models on an EC2 instance using the resource-efficient [QLoRA approach](https://arxiv.org/abs/2305.14314) and a subset of the [Spider dataset](https://yale-lily.github.io/spider).
-These models included Llama 2 70 b and, in particular, all code-specific models available at the time (e.g., Starcoderbase, New Hope, Codegen 2.5).
+These models included Llama 2 70B and, in particular, all code-specific models available at the time (e.g., Starcoderbase, New Hope, Codegen 2.5).

 **Observations**: Unfortunately, all of our OSS approaches failed, most likely because the dataset we used for fine-tuning wasn't up to the task.
 The Spider dataset is academically oriented and doesn't really capture the real-world business use cases that we were interested in (and that our evaluation dataset reflects quite accurately).
 The performance scores were correspondingly low, around 10%.